Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Watercolor Painting |

 The Gum Arabic acts as the binder that suspends the pigment.
-Additives like glycerin, ox gall, honey, or other preservatives may be added to the paint colors to alter the viscosity of the paints.
+Additives such as glycerin, ox gall, honey, or other preservatives may be added to paint colors to alter their viscosity.

 ![]() |